 John Dean has been one of the driving forces behind the very popular GolfPunk Magazine.
 Now he’s taking a break to do what he likes best: traveling and playing golf .
 John goes on an Interrail trip through 9 European countries, playing golf in every country he visits.
 This is his story!

-I am fresh out of Argentario Golf Resort & Spa in southern Tuscany, and now heading off on the next leg of my train journey to Florence for a couple of days of R&R; as if I need it you may say.
+I am fresh out of Argentario Golf Resort & Spa in southern Tuscany, and now heading off on the next leg of my train journey.
+On my way to play golf in Switzerland, I have a stop-over in Florence for a couple of days of R&R; as if I need it you may say.

 But 2,500 kilometres and 58 holes of golf in 4 days, and I do need a little downtime.
 Florence is just two hours by train from Grosseto and Argentario, so if you want to combine some golf with sightseeing, it is all doable.